 They are built with greater height and also provide support for holding the tank.

 Whenever the speed of the water increases rapidly, the excess water is stored in the resistance tank.

 The top of the surge tanks is opened to the environment, if the surge tanks are totally filled then this pressure is overtaken to take care of neutralization.

-Gallery type surge tanks have additional storage galleries also known as expansion rooms; so it is also called as a growth room surge tanks.
+Gallery surge tank has additional storage galleries also known as expansion rooms, so it is also called growth room surge tanks.

 These growth rooms are often provided on the backside and prime levels.

 At the bottom of the tank, level chambers are used to store excess water, when needed or run with a slight drop in pressure.